 The Minnesota Department of Labor & Industry oversees labor standards, teen rules, wage and hour laws, and minimum wage laws.
 It also handles matters regarding agricultural workers, sick leave, work breaks, packinghouse workers, and termination.

 The Minnesota Occupational Safety and Health Administration (MNOSHA) covers almost all public and private-sector employees, exempting employees involved with the federal government in a variety of ways, the United States Postal Service, and certain agricultural related operations (field sanitation and temporary labor camps).

-A top initiative for MNOSH is reducing workplace hazards through its AWAIR (A Workplace Accident and Injury Reduction) program.
+A top initiative for MNOSHA is reducing workplace hazards through A Workplace Accident and Injury Reduction (AWAIR) program.
 The program requires many employers to develop and use a formal program for accident and injury reduction, with a written copy available.
 For more information on the program, see MNOSHA's AWAIR page.

 For outreach, consultation and enforcement, MNOSHA can be reached directly by phone at 651-284-5050 or by email at email@example.com.
-You can browse through surveys, statistics, and even file a complaint on the Department of Labor and Industry website.
+You can browse through surveys and statistics or even file a complaint on the Department of Labor and Industry website.